top of page

 Read here for information on what I feed my LGDs and why.

 When you bring your working puppy home place them directly in with APPROPRIATE livestock.
 THIS IS VERY IMPORTANT!
 The livestock teach your puppy manners and appropriate behavior FROM THE START that you will not be able to teach them.
 I have raised your puppy with livestock from the start and I will make any issues I see known from the start, however they have been with my stock on my property and changing property and surroundings can and sometimes does cause an issue to arise.
 I want to make it clear though that you cannot fix the issue by removing the stock.
 Im a FIRM believer in preparing and choosing the best livestock to raise your puppy.
 BEFORE you should be worried about bringing a puppy home you should evaluate your livestock.
 If you dont have livestock that are familiar with LGDs or if you only have babies then you need to make a decision on how you plan to raise this puppy to do its job.
 The best livestock for raising a puppy are adult animals that arent afraid of your LGD and that are willing to put the puppy in its place when necessary.
 Your puppy will learn and understand more from the livestock than from any training you can give.
 Training is a learned behavior that requires direction or a command.
 If you arent there to give that direction/command then there is no behavior and removing the dog from the stock weakens the bond that is detrimental to how an LGD works.
-This makes appropriate livestock extremely important!
+It alss creates a very confused dog and we strongly urge against this.
+Having appropriate livestock extremely important!
 I am VERY critical on my LGDS and I will NOT keep anything on my property, let alone breed one that does not have the natural instinct required for guarding livestock.
 This is a genetic trait and not learned behavior.

 LGDS ARENT PLUG AND PLAY!!